 In 1900 ...
 By the end of this year, all member of Congress are now Americans - i.e. Negro males have been voted out from all federal elected offices.

 Also, regarding Industrialization & Urbanization -- 1900 -- the Negroes continue to founder in American-built urban centers and have yet to establish a single industry created by and run by their own people... while the Americans create industries, elevate their standard of living and make America into a world power.

 In 1908 … The U.S. Supreme Court in Berea College v.
-Kentucky upholds the right of individual states to prohibit inter-racial education where they prefer i.e. Americans and Negroes may have create segregated classrooms.
+Kentucky upholds the right of individual states to prohibit inter-racial education where they prefer i.e. Americans and Negroes may create segregated classrooms.